The Reason Homes Feel Like They Cost So Much (It’s Not What You Think)

 “It’s been popular among some to blame investors, but the fundamental driver of housing costs is the shortage itself—it’s driven by the fact that there’s a mismatch between the number of households and the actual size of the housing stock.”

-That shortage of available homes is the real reason prices have climbed in communities across the South Sound, from Tacoma and Puyallup to Auburn, Sumner, and Bonney Lake.
+That shortage of available homes is the real reason prices have climbed in communities across the South Sound.
 In growing areas like Lake Tapps, Normandy Park, Burien, SeaTac, and Des Moines, buyer demand remains strong while listings remain limited — and that imbalance keeps upward pressure on prices.

 Bottom Line